florhtml/glyfi/README.md

 </h3>

 <h1>
-  What does Glyfi is?
+  💬 What does Glyfi is?
 </h1>

 Glyfi is a fan and fast emoji chat system that uses voice recognition [to parse voice to emoji](http://www.nltk.org/book/ch05.html) language.

 <h1>
-  How does it works?
+  📚 How does it works?
 </h1>

-Xxxxx.
+Users use their voices to send glifs (creative and amazing emoji messages) to communicate shorter, faster and funnier.

 <h1>
-  And now?
+  🧭 Next steps?
 </h1>

-Xxxxx.
+I'll think of cool features to improve the UX!